 At the theatre, our selection of light meals, snacks and sweets, is available 60 minutes prior to each performance and during interval.
-We also serve Handpicked Wines, Poor Toms and Coopers to ensure a great range of beverages to enhance your theatre experience.
+Handpicked Wines, Poor Toms, Grifter Brewing Co. and Wildflower Brewing & Blending, plus a great range of non-alcoholic beverages are available to further enhance your theatre experience.

 We love local businesses and aim to work exclusively with local suppliers and local restaurants.
 Here’s our inside scoop on getting the most out of your next trip to Belvoir.

-Our Hal Bar is a Sydney theatre institution.
+Sam’s Bar is our bar located in the theatre foyer, named after our previous Belvoir St Theatre Chair, Sam Meers AO.
 It’s the perfect place to meet up with friends before the show starts, or grab a drink after to continue chatting about the show.
 You never know who you might see!

 Poor Toms is in the business of making absurdly delicious spirits – especially gin.
-With a nod to a Theatrical link in their name sake, this is a partnership that just makes sense.
-We recommend you try a tipple of their Sydney Dry Gin and equally recommend you visit their Gin Hall.
+Given their theatrical name, this is a partnership that just makes sense.
+We recommend you try their Sydney Dry or Strawberry Gin or special ‘Vodkoir’ mixes next time you’re in our Hal Bar, and equally recommend you visit their Gin Hall in Marrickville.

 There’s a reason Poor Toms is one of our favourite partners.
 Take a sip and you’ll taste why.